 70 mph: On some posted freeways and expressways.
 Look for speed limit signs.
 Speed limits are posted on many roads.
 Posted speed limits do not tell you at what speed you should drive.
 They only say you cannot go faster than the speed shown.
 By law, you must go slower if conditions make the posted speed unsafe.

 It is illegal to exceed the posted speed limit.
 Racing on the highway and driving recklessly are not allowed.
 You may not exceed the speed limit to pass another vehicle.

-are not allowed.
-You may not exceed the speed limit to pass another vehicle.
 Speeding does not save you much time.
 If you travel 20 miles at 66 mph in a 55 mph zone, you only save 3.6 minutes.
 You can be stopped and ticketed, in which case you would lose more than 3.6 minutes, and you will be assessed points and a fine.

-Note: Wisconsin law says you must not drive so slowly that you interfere with the normal and reasonable movement of traffic.
+Wisconsin law says you must not drive so slowly that you interfere with the normal and reasonable movement of traffic.
 You can be ticketed for impeding traffic.
 Some highways have minimum posted speed limits.